kongware/ftor/README.md

 ```
 ## Algebraic Data Types

-...
+The best is yet to come...

 # Missing Topics

 - [ ] Unit Type
-- [ ] Do issues arise from ftor with regard to object identity?
+- [ ] Does ftor cause issues with regard to object identity?
 - [ ] Don't create dependencies to ftor since it is pluggable!
+- [ ] Best practice for incorporating ftor into third party code